10 Fall Health Tips to Maintain Wellness

-When it comes to the fall season, the only fright should be the ghosts and goblins on Halloween night, not the scare of good health!
-From scheduling annual check-ups to wearing appropriate clothing, treat (and not trick) yourself with these fall health tips!
+When it comes to the fall season, the only fright should be ghosts and goblins on Halloween, not the scare of good health.
+So treat (and not trick) yourself with these fall health tips!

 2. Schedule Annual Check-Ups

 One of the most valuable fall health tips, and during any season, is keeping in the know of health.
 Scheduling annual check-ups with a doctor helps ensure health conditions are identified and treated early.